-You may think keeping food safe isn’t that big of a deal, yet food-borne illness is responsible for more than 3,000 deaths per year in the United States, and one in six Americans will get sick from food poisoning this year.
+You may think keeping food safe isn’t that big of a deal, yet according to the Centers for Disease Control and Prevention (CDC) food-borne illness is responsible for more than 3,000 deaths per year in the United States, and one in six Americans will get sick from food poisoning this year.
 Taking the proper steps to prepare and store food can minimize your risk and keep you and your family safe.

 The first important step in keeping food safe is proper cleaning, which includes: handwashing, cleaning all working surfaces, and proper washing of fruits and vegetables.